 Jaynes writes that in the Odyssey, the “muses” seemed to be “narratizing their own downfall, their own fading away into subjective thought, and celebrating the rise of a new mentality that will overwhelm the very act of their song.”
-And I am arguing that the “angels” that inspired the writing of the Bible were doing precisely the same thing (whether one chooses to regard these “angels” as relatively literal or metaphorical).
-That is what makes it imperative that Christians be willing to relinquish their own “song”—the Bible—by no longer regarding it as an authoritative religious writing: because I believe the ultimate purpose of the Bible is to get Christians to do exactly that.
+And I am arguing that the “angels” that inspired the writing of the Bible were doing precisely the same thing (whether one chooses to regard these “angels” as relatively literal or purely metaphorical).
+That is what makes it imperative that Christians and Jews be willing to relinquish their own “song”—the Bible—by no longer regarding it as an authoritative religious writing (as opposed to literature, in the same way that modern-day Greeks regard the Odyssey as literature lacking religious authority); because I believe the ultimate purpose of the Bible has been to urge Christians and Jews to do exactly that.

 In John 16:25 Jesus says,